 - Take time to visit with one or more calf raisers.
-Plan a lunch once a month with 1 or 2 folks from another farm.
+Plan a lunch once a month with one or two folks from another farm.
 Share the good and the bad.
 Exchange helpful hints.
 Bring something you found on the Internet or clipped from a farm magazine. - Have the courage to be the "calf bitch."
-Someone in every dairy and calf enterprise has to stand up for the calves to get adequate labor, supplies, housing, equipment, feed, etc. When folks try to hide when they see you coming then you have arrived!
+Someone in every dairy and calf enterprise has to stand up for the calves to get adequate labour, supplies, housing, equipment, and feed.
+When folks try to hide when they see you coming then you have arrived!

 Reference: Vaarst, M and J.T.
 Sørensen "Danish dairy farmers' perceptions and attitudes related to calf-management in situations of high versus no calf mortality."
 Preventive Veterinary Medicine 89 (2009) 128-133.
-Also, many thanks to Shirley Macmillan, an Extension Officer for DairyCo in England, for her insightful suggestions on this topic.
+Also, many thanks to Shirley Macmillan, a Knowledge Exchange Officer for AHDB in England, for her insightful suggestions on this topic.